kaianstack/dev-setup/README.md

 I am using Windows 10.
+Also i think you need to install NodeJS.

 # GitHub
 In GitHub to keep your email private, go to https://github.com/settings/emails and turn on "Keep my email addresses private".